GRIDAPPSD/pyvvo/tasks.md

 system output.
 For starters, it would be simplest to look at total feeder power and power factor.
 Eventually, it would be useful to compare EnergyConsumer voltage and/or power.

+## Finish Load Modeling With Historic Data
+Title says it all.